Rules of Play

 Format & Submission#

-- Each industry decision is independent: Scored on its own merits against the 3 dimensions, evaluated in that industry's specific context
+- Each industry decision is independent — scored on its own merits in its own context

 Default Fallback#

-If a participant does not submit a Decision Worksheet for an assigned industry by the deadline, that industry defaults to its pre-defined base case for the round (a conservative, status-quo decision determined by the facilitator).
-The base case scores 0 on all three dimensions.
+If a participant does not submit a Decision Worksheet for an assigned industry by the deadline, that industry receives a pre-defined base case fallback score from the facilitator's fallback bank (deterministic, small fixed delta).

 Cross-Industry Synergies#